annemarietannengrund/ObsidianSpeechToText/README.md

 Yes, your voice is a configuration tool for whisper.

 - Slow Speaking & Speaking with pauses => more usage of punctuations.
-- fast Speaking => more usage of commas.
+- fast Speaking => more usage of commas and spaces between words.
 - emphasizing on a word/sentence with force (exclamation) => more usage of exclamation marks.
 - emphasizing on a word/sentence with high pitched end (question) => more usage of question marks.